Imagine…

 How can I keep my seedlings from drying out?

 Check your seedlings every day.
 Once the top one-half to one inch of soil is dry, it’s time to water them.
-Bottom watering is the best way to water your seedlings and prevent diseases from taking hold.
+Bottom watering the roots is the best way to water your seedlings and prevent diseases from taking hold.

 Your turn: tell me about your leggy seedlings